hobbyofkings/storefront/README.md

 1. ### Connect to the server:
-to do this properly I am using the SSH key, so I need to send the key to the server first.
+I am using the SSH key, so I need to send the key to the server first.
 My SSH is saved in my desktop, so I need to send it to the server.
 I am using the scp command to send the key to the server.

 ```bash
 scp -i "C:\Users\Kompiuteris\Desktop\SSH\amadesa.pem" "C:\Users\Kompiuteris\Desktop\SSH\amadesa.pem" ubuntu@67.202.22.239:~